semeter-lab/mahali-dasc/README.md

 Looking at GNSS vis all sky data and the [GLOW](https://github.com/space-physics/NCAR-GLOW) model, using Python.

+First we have to load the data and verify the orientation.
+If the data isn't registered to physical coordinates properly, all the analysis is meaningless.
+I plan to use the moon as a reference, since it is a bright, well-known object that gets through DASC narrow-band filters.

 First approach to check feasibility: use [scipy.optimize.minimize](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html) with GLOW optical output and characteristic energy input vs. DASC brightness.